xyamzw/docs/docs/guide/advanced/sso.md

 ::: warning matters needing attention

-1. Remember to write and save the background parameters of AList.
+1. Remember to write and save the background parameters of OpenList.
 After writing and saving, you have to go back to the bottom of the personal data and there will be a button that needs to be bound, otherwise it cannot be used

 2. Only one of the four types of single sign-on can be enabled temporarily.
 If you used other single sign-on methods before and then changed to a new single Unbind (just one click) and then bind the single sign-on method you want to use now.